NiushaDastan/builds-and-packages---Pipeline/README.md

 Improvement:

-You can use <test> before <publish> to ensure the correctness of the functionality.
+You can use 'test' before 'publish' to ensure the correctness of the functionality.